 Profile: NextEra Energy Inc (NEE.N)

-Occasionally, unusually cold temperatures during the winter months result in increases in electricity usage for short periods of time.
-However, customer usage and operating revenues are typically higher during the summer months, largely due to the prevalent use of air conditioning in FPL's service territory.
+FPL is an electric utility engaged primarily in the generation, transmission, distribution and sale of electric energy in Florida.
+FPL is vertically integrated, with approximately 25,300 megawatts (MW) of generating capacity.
+It supplies electric service across the east and lower west coasts of Florida, serving approximately 9.5 million people through approximately 4.8 million customer accounts.
 FPL provides service to its customers through an integrated transmission and distribution system that links its generation facilities to its customers.
-FPL also maintains interconnection facilities with neighboring utilities and wholesale power providers, enabling it to buy and sell wholesale electricity outside its service territory and to enhance the reliability of its own network and support the reliability of neighboring networks.
+FPL also maintains interconnection facilities with neighboring utilities and non-utility generators inside its service territory, enabling it to buy and sell wholesale electricity and to enhance the reliability of its own network and support the reliability of neighboring networks.
 FPL's transmission system carries high voltage electricity from its generating facilities to substations where the electricity is stepped down to lower voltage levels and is sent through the distribution system to its customers.
-As of December 31, 2012, FPL owned and operated 73 units that used fossil fuels, such as natural gas and/or oil, and had a joint ownership interest in three coal units, which combined provided 20,696 megawatts of generating capacity for FPL.
-These fossil units are out of service from time to time for routine maintenance or on standby during periods of reduced electricity demand.

 NextEra Energy Inc